-We hypothesize that species turnover observed on the elevational gradient results from thermal constraints at cool, high elevations and competitive exclusion at warmer, lowland sites.
-Thus we predict that cold tolerances will correlate with species’ distributions.
-In contrast, species that have reduced abundance at low elevations, relative to high elevations will not necessarily have lower heat tolerance; rather their abundances are predicted to be reduced by competition with lowland-biased species.
-To test these hypotheses, we first demonstrated the species turnover patterns along the elevation gradients.
-We then examined correlations between species distribution patterns and multiple thermal tolerance traits.
+We hypothesize that species turnover observed on this elevational gradient results from thermal constraints at cool, high elevations and competitive exclusion at warmer, lowland sites.
+Thus, we predict that cold tolerance will correlate with the upper limit of species’ distributions.
+In contrast, we predict that species that are less common at low elevations will be limited by competition with lowland-favoring species, and not necessarily because of lower heat tolerance.
+To test these hypotheses, we first documented species turnover along the elevational gradient.
+We then examined correlations between species distributions and multiple thermal tolerance traits.
 Thirdly, pairs of species with similar or different distribution types were placed in laboratory temperatures mimicking upland and lowland conditions to examine their competitive outcomes in both the short and long term.
 Counter to our original predictions, our results suggest that interspecific competition significantly reduces lowland-biased species at high elevations, whereas high temperature, regardless of competition, constrains upland Drosophila species at low elevations.
-Small difference in their upper thermal limits implies the vulnerability of all species to future warming.
+Small differences in these species’ upper thermal limits implies the vulnerability of all species to future warming.

 Methods